 Even a well-insulated attic is likely to have some heat escaping from the house.
 It is also likely to be affected unevenly by sunlight.
 Proper ventilation can smooth out temperature variations and largely eliminate the risk of ice dams.

-Need to find a pro for your ice dams?Find Pros
+Ready to start your ice dams?Find Pros

 Attic ventilation is usually the easiest way to prevent ice damming, yet it is the step most often omitted.
 Most attics are designed to take advantage of the fact that heat rises.
 Air must be able to circulate freely under the roof.